 According to a recent whitepaper by PwC, only 9% of manufacturing companies have implemented AI processes to improve operational decision-making.
 That same study goes into detail about the reasons behind this slow adoption.
 Despite being hailed as a game changing technology, the business world is confronted with a complex, system wide challenge.
 Implementing artificial intelligence at scale is resource intensive and requires a deep level of technical expertise and strong leadership commitment.
-In follow up to my previous blog Understanding how AI ‘thinks’, this time we’ll take at 4 key ideas for mastering AI in manufacturing.
+In follow up to my previous blog Understanding how AI ‘thinks’, this time we’ll take a look at 4 key ideas for mastering AI in manufacturing.

 Understanding what AI is (and what it isn’t)